PhilipQuirke/SkyCombAnalystHelp/Flight.md

 Each is explained in detail below, but in summary the recommendations are:
 - Fly mostly in straight lines.
 - Decide on the best/safest height above the surface.
-- Decide whether to fly during the Day, at Dusk, at Dawn or at Night.
+- Decide whether to fly the data collection mission during the Day, at Dusk, at Dawn or at Night.
 - Start and end video recording when the drone is on ground.
 - For most of the flight have the video cameras pointing straight down.
 - Record the thermal video in gray scale (not say in a "red is hot" mode).
 - Pre-prepare and use programmed flight paths.
 - Test flight plans fully before the data collection flight

-**Disclaimer**: This page does not tell you how to fly your drone.
-We assume you already know how to fly your drone.
-Your drone is your responsibility.

 # Safety first